top of page

 Uganda

-The Teso Safe Motherhood Project provided a safe birth for 1,414 mothers in 2019, while maintaining a maternal mortality rate of zero.
+During it's 19 years of operations, Teso Safe Motherhood clinic provided a safe birth for over 15,000 mothers while maintaining a maternal mortality rate of zero.

 Escaping a brutal civil war in Uganda, 35,000 internally displaced people fled to the small town of Soroti.
 They overwhelmed an already fragile healthcare system and were in desperate need of maternal/infant health services.

-With IMA's mentorship and support, an amazing group of locals developed the Teso Safe Motherhood Project (TSMP).
-In 2019, a staff of 44 Ugandans performed over 60,000 patient visits, provided family planning services to over 6,000 women and vaccinated 8,241 children.
-All these services are provided to the destitute population free of charge.
+With IMA's mentorship and support, an amazing group of locals developed the Teso Safe Motherhood (TSM).
+In operation from 2007 to 2023, over 15,000 babies were safely born, close to 100,000 children were vaccinated, around 50,000 people were provided the family planning method of choice.
+All of these services were provided to the destitute population free of charge.

-Between one hundred and one hundred and fifty babies are delivered each month at TSMP.
-In a country where maternal mortality is rising, the Teso Safe Motherhood Project has maintained a maternal mortality rate of ZERO.
+Between 100 and 150 babies were delivered each month at TSM.
+In a country where maternal mortality is rising, the Teso Safe Motherhood clinic maintained a maternal mortality rate of ZERO.

 DONATE